 There are occupational health risks that threaten the well-being of dentists, their staff, and the patients they serve.
-The main risk dental office workers face is contracting illness which is caused by the aerosols created during patient treatment.
-Contamination of the indoor medical environment occurs when germs from an infected patient become airborne and linger.
-(1)
+The main risk dental office workers face is a contracting illness that is caused by the aerosols created during patient treatment.
+Dental aerosol contamination of the indoor medical environment occurs when germs from an infected patient become airborne and linger.

 The human mouth contains innumerable germs/microbes that can spread through casual contact.
 But the greatest risk is through aerosolization such as a cough or a sneeze.
 But germs may also be spread during routine dental procedures and oral surgery that generate their own aerosols.

-Dental aerosols are defined as the splatters, mists, and droplets created from the use of certain dental instruments.
+Dental aerosol contamination can be defined as the splatters, mists, and droplets created from the use of certain dental instruments.
 These fine sprays and particles include saliva, blood, plaque, and oral debris and can travel distances up to 20 feet and linger in the air and on surfaces long after the patient has left the office.

-To illustrate the significant threat that aerosols pose to the dental community, consider the information from a recent article published about contamination longevity for the COVID 19 virus (7).
+To illustrate the significant threat that dental aerosol contamination poses to the dental community, consider the information from a recent article published about contamination longevity for the COVID 19 virus.

 Coronavirus germ life:

-• On plastic and stainless-steel surfaces, the virus is viable up to 72 hours.
+• On plastic and stainless-steel surfaces, the virus is viable for up to 72 hours.

 • On cardboard surfaces, up to 24 hours.